manikandanraji/instaclone-backend/README.md

 ![New Post](screenshots/newpost.png)

 ## Twitter clone
 I also built a twitter clone using Prisma + GraphQL.
+You can take a look, if you interested.

 1. [Twitter Clone Frontend](https://github.com/manikandanraji/twitter-clone-frontend)
 2. [Twitter Clone Backend](https://github.com/manikandanraji/twitter-clone-backend)